KastnerRG/Read_the_docs/docs/axidma.rst

 Simple streaming example
 ************************
-In this example we learn how to use `Xilinx AXI DMA <https://www.xilinx.com/products/intellectual-property/axi_dma.html>`_ to create streaming interfaces to transceive data to an HLS IP core.
-The lab does not dive deeply into the AXI protocol.
-A `tutorial  <https://www.fpgadeveloper.com/2014/08/using-the-axi-dma-in-vivado.html>`_ of the AXI Direct Memory Access (DMA) for those that want more details.
+In this example we learn how to use `Xilinx AXI_DMA <https://www.xilinx.com/products/intellectual-property/axi_dma.htm>`_ to create streaming interfaces for and IP.

+This class will not go too deep into AXI protocols and Vivado, but a nice tutorial of the AXI Direct Memory Access (DMA) exists `here. <https://www.fpgadeveloper.com/2014/08/using-the-axi-dma-in-vivado.html>`_

 1) Vivado HLS: Generating RTL code from C/C++ code
 -------------------------------------------------